 If increasing the physical size of your playground and purchasing new equipment are beyond the scope of your budget at this time, you and your team can get creative.
 Parks and Rec departments and schools working with tight budgets implemented the following small-scale changes and saw a real impact as a result:

+Get Everyone Involved.
 A handful of volunteers can make a big difference.
-Ask a church youth group to come paint aging play structures.
 Know some retired folks who are handy with tools?
 Ask them if they’d be willing to make benches or picnic tables.
 Get the community involved, and they’ll become a partner in keeping your playground nice.
 The kids and their families can enjoy small improvements over time and the community volunteers will feel pride and a sense of accomplishment.
 After all, parks and playground renovations benefit entire communities!

 Public school administrators, commercial park owners, school boards, and parks administrators have a lot to consider when planning a playground renovation: accessibility and ADA compliance, sustainability, safety, maintenance costs, and child engagement.
-No Fault Sport Group can help you find affordable playground surfacing for a fun and safe space to play.
+No Fault Surfaces can help you find affordable playground surfacing for a fun and safer space to play.
+Contact us today.

 This post is the first of a two-part series on renovating playgrounds on a tight budget.
 It addresses the need for planning.
 Part 2 will examine a number of ways to fund such renovations.